MarlonDeOcampo/VagrantMulti/README.md

 kubectl apply -f traefik-dashboard.yaml
 ```

-- after the deployment, we have to add the IP address of the server and the a dns name the you like to the host file of our local machine
+- after the deployment, we have to add the IP address of the server and the a dns name that you like to the host file of our local machine
 - cd to /etc/
 - then execute this command